1. Customers, Projects, Tasks - an overview

 External comments: Here you can add additional information to the task which are visible in the project status report.

-3. Assigning a Task to Employees
+3. Assigning a Task

 You can basically choose in the settings, if you want all users to see all tasks and track time for them or if you want to assign the tasks to the users.